To what extent did Joe Hill’s involvement in labor unions influence the perception of his trial?

 Photo by Photo courtesy of Utah Department of Cultural and Community Engagement

-In the late 1800s the western United States, including Utah, became a center of mining, smelting, and railroad activity, attracting workers from around the world.
-Like other western states, Utah’s population grew.
-Although a few people made fortunes extracting coal, silver, copper, or gold from the ground, the majority of miners did not become wealthy.
-Instead they labored under dangerous and unhealthy conditions.
-Miners used risky and unpredictable explosives, which would sometimes lead to catastrophic accidents, like the Scofield Mine Disaster that claimed 200 lives.
-Rock falls or small cave-ins were more common accidents that could injure or kill miners.
-Not only were the mines unstable, but many had poor ventilation.
-Dust and fumes could plague workers with lung diseases that were often fatal.
+In the late 1800s, the western United States became a center of mining, smelting, and railroad activity.
+Workers from around the world went to western states like Utah for work, and the state’s population grew.
+Although a few people made fortunes extracting coal, silver, copper, or gold from the ground, most miners did not become wealthy.
+Instead, they labored under dangerous and unhealthy conditions.
+Miners used risky and unpredictable explosives, which would sometimes lead to horrible accidents, like the Scofield Mine Disaster that killed 200 people.
+Rock falls or small cave-ins were more common and could injure or kill miners.
+The mines also had poor ventilation.
+Dust and fumes could give workers lung diseases that were often fatal.

 Labor Unions

-Like miners, workers in other industries experienced poor working conditions, and began to take action.
-Individual workers were not very persuasive when they demanded changes from their bosses.
+Workers in other industries also experienced poor working conditions, and they began to take action.
+One worker by himself could probably not get his boss to listen to him.
 But large groups of workers who organized into labor unions could be more influential.
 Labor unions demanded reforms like higher wages, safer working conditions, and shorter hours.
-They used strikes to shut down mines and factories in order to pressure owners to meet their demands.
-The United States government and state governments as well as the majority of average Americans opposed the labor unions’ tactics.
-This was particularly true in Utah.
+They used strikes to shut down mines and factories in order to pressure employers to meet their demands.
+The United States government, state governments, and the majority of middle-class Americans opposed the labor unions’ tactics.
+This was especially true in Utah.

 Photo by Photo courtesy of Utah Department of Cultural and Community Engagement